SUSE/skuba/ci/infra/testrunner/README.md

                         create skuba environment
                         {workspace}/go/src/github.com/SUSE/skuba and build
                         skuba in that directory
-  -b, --bootstrap       bootstrap k8s cluster with deployed nodes in your
-                        platform
-  -k, --status          check K8s cluster status
-  -a, --add-nodes       add nodes in k8s cluster.
-Default values are -m=1,
-                        -w=1
-  -r, --remove-nodes    remove nodes in k8s cluster. default values are -m=1,
-                        -w=1
   -l, --log             gather logs from nodes
   -v YAML_PATH, --vars YAML_PATH
                         path for platform yaml file.
 Default is vars/openstack.yaml in
                         {workspace}/ci/infra/testrunner. eg) -v
                         vars/myconfig.yaml
-  -m NUM_MASTER, --master NUM_MASTER
-                        number of masters to add or delete.
-It is dependening on number of deployed master nodes in your yaml file.
-                        Default value is 1. eg) -m 2 -w NUM_WORKER, --worker NUM_WORKER
-                        number of workers to add or delete.
-It is dependening on number of deployed worker nodes in your yaml file.
-                        Default value is 1 eg) -w 2

 ```